-Students have 15 days from the start of the following semester to appeal a final grade to the section professor and MA program assistant director.
+Students have fifteen days from the start of the following semester to appeal a final grade to the section professor.
 Issues eligible for appeal include evidence of grade calculation errors, inappropriate or inconsistent application of course rules, poor communication regarding changes to syllabi, inconsistent application of evaluation standards, and evidence of expressed bias.

-If students are dissatisfied with the initial appeal to the section professor and MA program assistant director, they can appeal in writing to a representative from the provost's office, with a corresponding copy sent to GLI's COO.
-This should be done within 15 days of the original decision.
+If a student is dissatisfied with the initial appeal to the section professor, they can appeal in writing to a representative from the provost's office.
+A corresponding copy of the appeal must be sent to GLI's COO.
+This should be done within fifteen days of the original decision.